 Teresa Mendoza was one day past her due date when she found out her daughter had died.

-"Sylvia was my first pregnancy," the Washington-based nurse told TODAY Parents, adding that her pregnancy was routine.
+"Sylvia was my first pregnancy," the Washington-based nurse tells TODAY.com, adding that her pregnancy was routine.
 "I had an appointment the day after her due date and it was there that we learned she had died, unexpectedly of course, and unexplained."

 After 24 hours of labor that was mentally, emotionally and physically exhausting, Mendoza met her daughter.